aaronpkelly/aaronpkelly.github.io/posts/containers.md

----
-layout: post
-title: On containers
-date:   2018-02-25
-categories: containers docker
----
+# Interacting with containers launched via AWS Fargate
+TODO: I am trying to find the easiest way to do this:
+- docker-compose.yml

+# Best practices
-# Spin up a disposable Alpine Linux container whenever you want to do anything
+## Spin up a disposable Alpine Linux container whenever you want to do anything
 Think disposable.
 Think of a container as a tool that takes input, transforms it, and outputs data.